 - a.
-During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be separated from other persons by at least six feet. - b.
-Physical distancing will be maintained when required face coverings cannot be worn indoors. - c.
-All employees, students, and visitors will be separated from other persons by at least six feet. - 1) Exception: momentary exposure while persons are in movement.

-- 2) Exception: where it can demonstrate that six feet of separation is not possible. - d.
-Methods of physical distancing include: - 1) Telework or other remote work arrangements, if practical; - 2) Reducing the number of persons in an area at one time, including students and visitors; - 3) Visual cues such as signs and floor markings to indicate where employees and others should be located or their direction and path of travel; - 4) One-directional hallways; - 5) When a conference room, classroom, or office has two doors, one will be designated an entrance and the other will be designated as the exit; - e.
-When it is not possible to maintain a distance of at least six feet, individuals shall be as far apart as possible.
+Employees returning to work after quarantine must maintain six (6) feet of distance from others while at the workplace for 14 days following the positive test, the onset of symptoms, or the last day of close contact, as described in section 15. - b.
+Employees returning to work after isolation should maintain six (6) feet of distance from others while at the workplace for 14 days following the positive test, the onset of symptoms, or the last day of close contact, as described in section 15. - c.
+Employees exempted from exclusion must maintain six (6) feet of distance from others while at the workplace for 14 days following the last day of close contact. - d.
+During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be separated from other persons by at least six feet. - e.
+Physical distancing will be maintained when required face coverings cannot be worn indoors. - f.
+When it is not possible to maintain a distance of at least six feet, individuals shall be as far apart as possible. - g.
+All employees, students, and visitors will be separated from other persons by at least six feet. - 1) Exception: momentary exposure while persons are in movement. - 2) Exception: where it can demonstrate that six feet of separation is not possible. - h.
+Methods of physical distancing include: - 1) Telework or other remote work arrangements, if practical; - 2) Reducing the number of persons in an area at one time, including students and visitors; - 3) Visual cues such as signs and floor markings to indicate where employees and others should be located or their direction and path of travel; - 4) When a conference room, classroom, or office has two doors, one will be designated an entrance and the other will be designated as the exit;